Powell Elementary Handbook

 School begins promptly at 8:00 am and dismisses at 3:10 pm.
 Plan to arrive at school between 7:30 am and 8:00 am.
 Supervision is not available before 7:30 am.

-- 7:30 am- Students are welcomed into the building and go directly to their homeroom.
+- 7:30 am- Students are welcomed into the building and go directly to their homeroom or breakfast.

 - 8:00 am- Students are tardy if they are not in the school doors.
-Front office staff will scan students ID tags as they arrive after 8:00 am and will be counted tardy.
+Front office staff will scan student ID tags as they arrive after 8:00 am and will be counted tardy.

 - 8:05 am- Students arriving to school after 8:05 am must be signed in by an adult at the front desk.